PokiGame/SteamWD/README.md

 # Achtung
-This program will nit fully writen by me, i used a ready product and added some things needed for me Original program: https://github.com/shadoxxhd/steamworkshopdownloader
+This program will not fully writen by me, i used a ready product and added some things needed for me Original program: https://github.com/shadoxxhd/steamworkshopdownloader

 # Steam Workshop Downloader